isographlabs/isograph/docs-website/docs/backlog.md

 - cleanup types
 - error handling
 - validate no unknown directives left over
-- exposeAs as param
-  - use serde for this?
 - Handle unions etc. correctly
 - Special fields (or syntax?) for type casts (i.e. type refinement)